Interview with Ziboy’s Wen Ling

 How do you organize all your images on your hard drive?

-Initially I was creating a new folder every month, but later I was taking too many and just started creating a new folder daily.
+Initially I was creating a new folder every month, but later I was taking too many and just

 Have you ever had any formal education in photography?